Vegan Beef Empanadas With Green Chile Aji

 For the aji verde dipping sauce, place cilantro, parsley, mint, serrano peppers, water, and yogurt in a high-speed blender.
 Purée for 30 seconds.
 Add peanut butter, lime juice, and salt, and continue to purée for 30 seconds.
 Place in a small dish and reserve.

-Warm vegetable oil for the filling in a large nonstick over medium heat.
+Warm vegetable oil for the filling in a large nonstick skillet over medium heat.
 Add onion and garlic, and cook for approximately 2 minutes, stirring intermittently, until the onion becomes translucent.
 Using a spatula, incorporate the vegan beef, breaking up any large pieces.
 Add salt, pepper, cumin, and oregano to taste.
 Cook for approximately 10 minutes, stirring intermittently, until the vegan beef begins to brown.
 Incorporate stock, currants, and bay leaf.
 Bring to a simmer and cook until almost all of the liquid has evaporated, about 5 minutes.
 Remove the bay leaf from the filling, place it in a receptacle, and set aside.

 Preheat the oven to 375 degrees Fahrenheit.